My Chef's Apron

 • 📖 Recipe

-• I'm adding quick-pan-fried edamame beans: I prefer them over black beans here.
-They add a lovely crunch and are a great source of plant-based proteins.
+• Quick-pan-fried edamame beans add a lovely crunch and are a great source of plant-based proteins.

-• Brown rice adds a lovely chewy texture: It's quickly boiled in about 25 minutes, and you'll use that time to prepare the rest.
-Feel free to swap this with white rice or coconut rice if that's what you have on hand.
+• Brown rice adds a chewy texture and is quickly boiled in about 25 minutes.
+You'll use that time to prepare the rest.

 • Make the chimichurri sauce in advance: Although ready in 10 minutes, shave off that time by prepping this sauce with fresh herbs ahead of time.

-• Use that time to prepare the other components of this edamame plantain bowl while keeping an eye on the rice.
+• Use that time to prepare the other components of this fried plantain bowl recipe while keeping an eye on the rice.

 • Use a large nonstick skillet to pan-fry plantains: I love my cast iron skillet because it evenly browns the plantains and holds its heat well.

-• Fry the sliced plantains in a single layer on medium-high heat to get that crispy brown texture.
+• Fry the sliced plantains in a single layer to get that crispy brown texture.
 You might have to work in batches.

-• Reduce to medium heat if your pan browns the fried plantains too quickly.
-They will otherwise turn blackish before sweet and tender on the inside.
+• Reduce the heat if your pan browns the plantains too quickly.
+Otherwise, they will turn blackish before being sweet and tender on the inside.

-• Use the same large skillet to pan-fry the beans briefly: First, remove the browned yellow plantains and set aside.
+• Use the same large skillet to pan-fry the beans briefly—less clean-up: First, remove the browned yellow plantains and set aside.
 The pan's surface is already hot.
 Add a tad more oil and toss in the beans for about 5-7 minutes until they're cooked through and slightly brown.

 Bowls filled with cooked rice, small tomatoes, avocado slices, fried edamame beans, fried plantains, and topped with chimichurri sauce.